Demographics of the Central African Republic

 There are more than 80 ethnic groups in the Central African Republic (CAR), each with its own language.
-About 50% are Baya-Mandjia, 40% Banda (largely located in the northern and central parts of the country), and 7% are M'Baka (southwestern corner of the CAR).
+The largest ethnic groups are Gbaya (Baya) 28.8%, Banda 22.9%, Mandjia 9.9%, Sara 7.9%, M'Baka-Bantu 7.9%, Arab-Fulani (Peuhl) 6%, Mbum 6%, Ngbanki 5.5%, Zande-Nzakara 3%, other Central African Republic ethnic groups 2%, non-Central African Republic ethnic groups .1%, as of 2003.
 Sangho, the language of a small group along the Oubangui River, is the national language spoken by the majority of Central Africans.
 Only a small part of the population has more than an elemental knowledge of French, the official language.

 More than 55% of the population of the CAR lives in rural areas.
 The chief agricultural areas are around the Bossangoa and Bambari.
 Bangui, Berberati, Bangassou, and Bossangoa are the most densely populated urban centers.